 Moving to a different area, pollution and even being deficient in Vitamin D, can all be factors why you might suddenly suffer.
 Hormonal changes, and also ageing is a factor – as our immune systems may not be as robust as when we were younger.

-If you suffer with other conditions like asthma, rhinitis and eczema – then this means that you carry the ‘Atopy’ gene, so you are predisposed to allergic conditions and developing hay fever at some point in your life becomes more likely.
+If you suffer from other conditions like asthma, rhinitis and eczema – then this means that you carry the ‘Atopy’ gene, so you are predisposed to allergic conditions and developing hay fever at some point in your life becomes more likely.

 So, why does Hay Fever happen?

 Essentially our body’s immune system thinks that pollen particles are harmful to us, so it makes allergen antibodies to fight the attack.
 Unfortunately, this process releases chemicals throughout our airways, eyes and nose.
 The resulting symptoms correspond – breathing difficulties, watery eyes, runny nose and sneezing, to name a few.

 There are different types of pollen throughout the season that affect sufferers.
 Around 95% of people with hay fever will have it triggered through grass pollen (May-August).
 Weed pollen will impact around 20% of people (June-September) and tree pollen is implicated in 25% of cases (February-June).